w3f/polkadot-wiki/docs/learn/how-to/where-to-store-dot.md

 #### Polkadot browser extension

 The [Polkadot Developer Signer](create-polkadot-account.md) is an account manager and will work in all Chromium-based browsers (Chrome, Brave, Edge) and Firefox.
-It is recommended to store your accounts in the extension and not on the Polkadot Developer Interface directly.
+It's recommended to store your accounts in the extension and not on the Polkadot Developer Interface directly.

 Because the extension only manages your keys and allows you to sign transactions, it needs to interact with a UI to show information about your accounts (like their balance) and to make transactions with them.
 It can be the Polkadot Developer Interface (below) or any compatible Web 3.0 app in the Polkadot ecosystem.
 With the Polkadot Developer Signer, you can connect your accounts to most of them.